randy3k/radian/README.md

 ```
 in your vim config.
 You may also want to set `options(rice.auto_indentation = FALSE)` in `.Rprofile`.

+### `reticulate` is not working

+You need to make sure that the python _rice_ uses and `reticulate` uses are the [same](https://github.com/randy3k/rice/wiki/Check-python-library-for-reticulate).
+Python 3 users may also need to reinstall `reticulate` from [this PR](https://github.com/rstudio/reticulate/pull/104) (depends on when the PR will be merged).

 ### Error `libreadline.so.6: undefined symbol: PC`

 If you are using conda and encounter this error, it is likely because the `readline` from conda is bugged.
 Install it again via `conda-forge`.